imderi/MealsToGo/LEARN.md

 THIS IS NOTE ABOUT WHAT I LARN/ RE-LEARN FROM THE COURSE :

-This note may not be readle for you, cuz this is just my point reminder
+This note may not be readable for you, cuz this is just my point reminder

 - Android Status bar height
 - setup eslint and integrate it eslint-config-react-native-community